erik-nie/FixLoop-NSE/README.md

 # CheckLoopPoints
-Is a simple tool to recursively traverses all folders from current folder and shows loop points if they can be found The enhanced version of wavfile.py is needed in the same folder.
+Is a simple tool to recursively traverses all folders from current folder and shows loop points if they can be found The file wavfile.py from this repository is needed in the same folder.